Getting on top of your finances can be a tough task. On paper the idea sounds simple, but in real life, it’s easier said than done.

 Put your savings on autopilot.
 Did you know that you’re losing out on a lot of money when you don’t contribute the maximum allowable amount to your retirement plan?
 By committing to increase your 401(k) contribution by a percentage equal to your yearly raise will help you grow your pre-tax dollars before the money even gets distributed.
 Putting a stop to your daily temptations is also important – avoid going to the mall, only carry a small amount of cash in your wallet or simply leave your credit cards at home to cut back on your spending habits.

 Hold your feet to the fire.
 When you’re spending money, ask yourself if this is a need or a want?
 Making this a habit enables you to keep track of your purchases and helps analyze your spending.
 It’s a good idea to make your own consequences when you fail to abide by your commitments – so bet on yourself.
 For example, if eating out has put a huge dent in your wallet, say out loud that you’ll limit yourself to two dinners out a week for the next month and then stick to your plan!

 Go social.
 Sharing money-saving ideas or picking up tips from free sites like Mint.com and Moneyning can help make the topic of finance more enjoyable.
 Maybe you may want to consider starting a friendly money-saving competition — it holds you responsible, will help you stick to your saving goals and helps take your mind off your struggles.

-Here at First Financial, we encourage our members to come in at least once a year for an annual financial check-up – to sit down with a representative at any one of our branches to make sure you are currently placed in the correct Rewards First tier for you, and also that you are receiving the best value, products and services based on your financial situation.
-Give us a call at 866.750.0100 or stop in to see us today!
+Here at First Financial, we encourage our members to come in at least once a year for an annual financial check-up – to sit down with a representative at any one of our branches to make sure you are receiving the best value, and products and services based on your financial situation.
+Give us a call at 732.312.1500 or stop in to see us today!

 Click here to view the original article source by Barbara Minnino of Fox Business.